In this tutorial, you will learn all about the

 <Name Of View> is the name of the partial view that you want to wrap,

 <Cache Duration> is the time in seconds the helper will cache the partial for.

-In the example above the first instance of MyPartial will be cached and the second instance will be ignored.
+One.
+It's kind of like a race condition, the thing that gets hit first will determine what gets rendered.
 If you need page-specific caching you can use the cache-by-page override, like this:

 TIP Caching WILL only happens if you are NOT in debug mode.